Alexander Walters: Later life

 In 1908, Walters refused an offer by W. E. B. Du Bois to merge the council with the Niagara Movement and two other organizations.
 Walters angered many black followers by endorsing Democratic presidential candidate William Jennings Bryan in 1908.
 The council soon dissolved, but Walters wasted little time seeking a new power base, emerging as president of the new National Independent Political League.

 In the 1910s, he became a member of both the new National Association for the Advancement of Colored People (NAACP) and the National Urban League.
 Walters traveled abroad frequently, including frequent trips to London, where he attended the First Pan-African Conference in 1900 (giving a paper entitled "The Trials and Tribulations of the Coloured Race in America"), and becoming President of the Pan-African Association, and visited West Africa in 1910 and the Caribbean in 1911.
 A well-respected figure internationally, he declined an offer in 1915 by US President Woodrow Wilson to become US minister to Liberia.
 Walters died on February 2, 1917, in New York City, of natural causes.
 His funeral was at Zion Church; his eulogy was said by Bishop G. W. Clinton, while services were conducted by Bishop J. S. Caldwell and assisted by Rev J. W. Brown.

 Private life

-Walters was married three times, and had six children.
+Walters was married three times and had six children.
 His first wife, Katie Knox Walters, died in 1896; his second wife, Emeline Virginia Byrd Walters, died in 1902.
 He was survived by his third wife, Lelia Coleman Walters.
-Just his death, his wife was employed as a clerk for the United States Bureau of Immigration on Ellis Island.
+At the time of his death, his wife was employed as a clerk for the United States Bureau of Immigration on Ellis Island.
 The couple's son, Hillis Walters (1904–1984), was an actor during the Harlem Renaissance in the 1920s and 1930s and, later, a composer.
 His most successful composition was the song "Pass Me By" (1946), with lyrics by Mercer Ellington.
 It was recorded by Lena Horne, Carmen McRae and Peggy Lee.
 Bishop Walters is buried in Brooklyn, New York, in Mother Zion's Cypress Hills Cemetery.